karatelabs/karate/README.md

 * match agencies[0].node == { id: '#uuid', name: 'John Smith' }
 ```

+The example above is more for demonstration purposes and it is better practice to use [GraphQL variables](http://graphql.org/learn/queries/#variables) for dynamic queries.
+This example is a good reference: [`graphql.feature`](karate-demo/src/test/java/demo/graphql/graphql.feature).

 ## Cucumber Tags
-Cucumber has a great way to sprinkle meta-data into test-scripts - which gives you some
-interesting options when running tests in bulk.
-The most common use-case would be to
-partition your tests into 'smoke', 'regression' and the like - which enables being
-able to selectively execute a sub-set of tests.
+Cucumber has a great way to sprinkle meta-data into test-scripts - which gives you some interesting options when running tests in bulk.
+The most common use-case would be to partition your tests into 'smoke', 'regression' and the like - which enables being able to selectively execute a sub-set of tests.

-The documentation on how to run tests via the [command line](#command-line) has an example of how to use tags
-to decide which tests to *not* run (or ignore).
+The documentation on how to run tests via the [command line](#command-line) has an example of how to use tags to decide which tests to *not* run (or ignore).
 The [Cucumber wiki](https://github.com/cucumber/cucumber/wiki/Tags)
 has more information on tags.

 > For advanced users, Karate supports being able to query for tags within a test, and even tags in a `@name=value` form.
 Refer to the `karate.tags` and `karate.tagValues` methods on [the Karate JS object](#the-karate-object).